Skip to Content

 I’m nitpicking here, as my experience was very positive overall.

-Picked Over Options: Some buffet items were a bit picked over and were slow to be replenished.
-Especially on the dessert table, there were plenty of nearly empty trays.
+Picked-Over Options: Some stations were picked over and slow to be replenished.
+The dessert table in particular had several empty trays.
 Not a huge deal, but nobody ever wants the last of anything.

-Some Sloppy Food Stations: Almost unavoidable at a popular and busy buffet, but there were a number of sloppy stations where previous guests had spilled while serving themselves, which is visible in the pictures above.
+Some Sloppy Food Stations: Almost unavoidable at a popular, busy buffet, but several stations were a mess (spills, etc.), visible in the pictures above.

-Location: For folks staying on the Strip, having to take a $10-$15 Uber lessens the value proposition a bit.
-I’d still recommend making the trip, as Palms is fresh off of a recent (very expensive) renovation project – The property shines and there’s more to see than A.Y.C.E.
+Location: Taking a $10-$15 Uber from the Strip degrades the value prop slightly.
+It’s still worthwhile, as Palms is fresh off a recent (costly) renovation project – The property shines, and there’s more to see than A.Y.C.E.

 Absolutely.

-Not only is the A.Y.C.E Buffet at Palms worth the money, but I’d pretty confidently declare it to be the best buffet value in Las Vegas, and I’ve eaten at them all.
+Not only is the A.Y.C.E Buffet at Palms worth the money, but I confidently refer to it as the best buffet value in Vegas, and I’ve eaten at them all.

 While Bacchanal at Caesars, The Buffet at Wynn, and Wicked Spoon at Cosmo are better buffets in general, they can’t touch Palms when it comes to what you get for your money.

-The brunch buffet at Palms was fantastic, and I can’t wait to get back to experience their dinner buffet in the near future.
+The brunch buffet was fantastic, and I can’t wait to get back to experience their dinner offering.

-Related: What Buffets are Open in Las Vegas Right Now?
+Related: What Buffets are Open in Las Vegas Right Now – and my recent stay in Palms’ Ivory Tower!

 Share this Article!